 Updated on by Hayley Brown

-Finance and accounting software provide core functionality to any business.
+Finance and accounting software provides core functionality to any business.
 This is through the tracking of revenue, profit or loss, cash flow, and taxes as well as many other accounting features.
-Financial data can help predict business growth, and influence business decisions.
+As a result, financial data can help predict business growth, and influence business decisions.

 What are accounting applications?

-Accounting platforms are used to help you manage your businesses financial data.
+Accounting platforms are used to help you manage your business’s financial data.
 This includes invoicing, billing, subscription management, and tax.
-They can help manage your customers and/or clients banking details, and give useful financial reports.
+Accounting platforms can also help manage your customer’s and/or clients’ banking details, and give useful financial reports.
 As well as provide forecasts for future business ventures.

 Accounting applications tend to have a user-friendly dashboard which is broken down into categories to easily understand your financial data.
-For instance sales, profits, losses, invoices etc. Other accounting features are financial reporting, SaaS integrations, inventory management, payment solutions, and bank account information.
-Building integrations can help keep this information as up to date as possible, and automate manual processes.
+For instance sales, profits, losses, invoices etc. As well as features like reporting, SaaS integrations, inventory management, payment solutions, and bank account information.
+Therefore, building integrations can help keep this information as up-to-date as possible, and automate manual processes.

 Popular Accounting Connectors